whisthq/STUN-server/README.md

 ```

 It will run in the background and restart automatically if it exits.
 To see if it is running, you can run `immortalctl`, which prints the running jobs.
 A proccess can be shutdown via `immortalctl -k <name>`.

+We have basic continuous integration in this project, using GitHub Actions.
+When a push or PR happens on master, the executable will get compiled on Ubuntu.
+You should make sure that your commit pass the tests under the Actions tab.

 ## Running Servers